 Improper placentation has been linked to intrauterine growth restriction and the health risks associated with it.
-Overnutrition, in the event of maternal obesity for example, is currently being associated with altered placental transport of nutrients which alters fetal risk of developing disease.
+Over-nutrition, in the event of maternal obesity for example, is currently being associated with altered placental transport of nutrients which alters fetal risk of developing disease.
 Fetuses who are overfed due to increased nutrient flux are at a higher risk of developing a similar metabolic profile as a person with obesity.
 The maternal milieu has a crucial role in determining the health and function of the placenta, which ultimately influences fetal health and development.
 A recent study in mice showed that adiponectin supplementation given during gestation prevents the adverse outcomes of maternal obesity on the fetus.
 Adiponectin supplementation restores adequate levels for adiponectin in the maternal circulation, and thus restores some of the placental normal sensitivity to adiponectin in maternal obesity.
 This study showed that adiponectin restores the normal insulin, mTORC and PPARα signals that were altered in maternal obesity.
-Adiponectin supplementation successful in restoring normal placental activity and might be a promising intervention that is yet to be translated to humans.
+Adiponectin supplementation was successful in restoring normal placental activity and might be a promising intervention that is yet to be translated to humans.
 This highlights the placental sensitivity to any alterations in the maternal environment and how the placenta can influence fetal outcomes.
-Other approaches to outcomes of maternal obesity on the fetus incorporated exercise.
+Other approaches to modify outcomes of maternal obesity on the fetus incorporated exercise.
 Exercise in mice during pregnancy was suggested as a less invasive method to restore some of the normal functions of the placenta in light of maternal obesity.
-Maternal obesity cause a hypoxic placental setting and lipid accretion on the placenta, and exercise alleviated the hypoxic environment as seen by a reduction in hypoxia-inducible factor 1-alpha (HIF1A) (Fernandez-Twinn et al., 2017) reduced lipid deposition on the placental zones.
+Maternal obesity causes a hypoxic placental setting and lipid accretion on the placenta, and exercise alleviated the hypoxic environment as seen by a reduction in hypoxia-inducible factor 1-alpha (HIF1A) (Fernandez-Twinn et al., 2017).
+This results in reduced lipid deposition on the placental zones.
 Exercise also had an indirect effect on the offspring outcome by which offspring of obese dams who exercised during gestation did not develop hyperinsulinemia or adipose tissue insulin resistance unlike offspring of obese dams who did not exercise during gestation (Fernandez-Twinn et al., 2017).
 This emphasizes the role of the placenta in determining the fetal health outcome.
-It is important to appreciate that maternal obesity effect on the fetus may be attenuated as further data emerges on the mechanisms underlying placental altered functions.
+It is important to appreciate that maternal obesity effects on the fetus may be attenuated as further data emerges on the mechanisms underlying placental altered functions.

 Future directions